-Rubbed Sage, Organic - Rubbed sage has a velvet-like texture, with slightly crumbled leaves, for flavor that will last longer than powder.
+Rubbed Sage - Rubbed sage has a velvet-like texture, with slightly crumbled leaves, for flavor that will last longer than powder.
 Store in a cool, dry place for no more than 6 months.
 We love using this in a typical poultry stuffing or pork sausage but sage also pairs well with balsamic vinegar, cheese, lemons, mushrooms, garlic and onions.

 Mexican Oregano - Mexican oregano comes from the mint family.
 It has notes of citrus and mild licorice and is slightly stronger and less bitter than its infamous Greek oregano cousin.
 We love to add this Mexican oregano to traditional Mexican dishes like grilled mahi mahi, squash blossom tacos and Mexican lime chicken soup.